stdarg/json-rest-api/README.md

 json-rest-api
 =============
 A lightweight REST API that receives and responds to JSON HTTP requests, supports all verbs.
 Expects JSON requests and responds in JSON via an added method to the http.ServerResponse object called `json` (see below).

+## Motivation
+Sometimes you want a simple REST API and don't need all the bells and whistles of express.js.

 ## Installation

     npm install json-rest-api

 ## Example